 Rights for Workers and Their Survivors

-If you lost a loved one who was working aboard a sunken ship, you also have rights.
-Survivor benefits go to dependent family members to cover the cost of lost wages, for pain and suffering, and to pay for funeral expenses.
-For anyone who was injured or lost a loved one in one of these maritime disasters, a professional and experienced maritime lawyer can act as a guide and representative in getting compensation, even when it has been denied by an employer or ship owner.
+For anyone injured or lost a loved one in one of these maritime disasters, a professional and experienced maritime lawyer can assist and represent in getting compensation, even when an employer or ship owner has denied it.